 Light Emitting Diode (LED)

-I briefly alluded to LEDs in the scenarios that were used under “Resistors” above.
-LEDs are just like bulbs except that they are extremely reliable.
-You can find them on practically every appliance in your home that features some kind of an indicator light.
+LEDs were briefly mentioned while describing “Resistors.”
+LEDs are just like bulbs, except that they are extremely reliable.
+You can find them on practically every appliance in your home that features some kind of indicator light.
 A typical LED bulb can last decades with no sign of dying.

 Since they are so reliable, they are used to indicate the state of current at any point in a circuit.
 An important task like checking the output voltage or current on a circuit becomes simpler with these light-based indicators.

 The resistors, capacitors, and LEDs are the simple stuff in electrical circuits.
 Now, let us talk about the first complicated component – the transistor.
-Transistors are used to build complex electrical systems, such as amplifiers for instance.
+For instance, transistors are used to build complex electrical systems, such as amplifiers.
 A simple way to understand transistors is to think of a switch.
 A basic switch has an “on” and an “off” state.
 These are controlled by the position of the switch, which is changed manually.

 A transistor is a more advanced switch that has multiple output states.
 Unlike a switch, you cannot change these states manually.
 The only way to switch the transistor between various states is to run current through it.
-By controlling the current that flows through the transistor, you can control the output state to achieve the results you desire.
+By controlling the current that flows through the transistor, you can control the output state to achieve your desired results.

 Inductors are just as complicated as transistors.
-Just like transistors, inductors are used to build complicated electrical systems.
-Unlike transistors though, inductors are essentially coils of wire that are wound around other components.
+Like transistors, inductors are used to build complex electrical systems.
+Unlike transistors, though, inductors are essentially coils of wire that are wound around other components.
 They are used as filters.

 Of all the electrical components mentioned on this page, you will most likely not use inductors for basic circuit designs.
-Nonetheless, depending on the particular project that you are working on, inductors just might make an appearance in the circuit’s design.
+Nonetheless, depending on the particular project you are working on, inductors might appear in the circuit’s design.

 Integrated Circuit (IC)

-Integrated circuits are electrical components that combine, or integrate, numerous electrical components, including the ones that were previously mentioned.
-One IC can act like a transistor while another IC can act like a resistor.
+Integrated circuits are electrical components that combine or integrate numerous electrical components, including the previously mentioned ones.
+One IC can act like a transistor, while another IC can act like a resistor.

 An IC is like a ready-made chip that you can use to complete the project you want to build without having to use lots of single transistors or capacitors.
 As you upgrade from using basic components to integrated circuits, you will find that it is almost always easier to use ICs for your entire project than using individual components.